What Is Lactic Acid -

 Enjoy Softer More Even Skin With Lactic Acid

 Lactic acid is the gentler AHA.
-It is a great option for you if you have dry or sensitive skin.
-Remember:
+It is a great option for you if you have dry or sensitive skin:

-- Looking for the benefits as well as acids for all-round better skin?
+- Are you looking for the benefits of these acids in a cleanser for all-round better skin?
 Try a cleanser

-- Fed up with dry, rough body skin or hyperpigmentation?
+- Are you fed up with dry, rough body skin or hyperpigmentation?
 Try a quality body lotion*

-- Want more noticeable results for your facial skin - and are you after the lactic acid benefits in particular?
+- Want more noticeable results for your facial skin - and with lactic acid benefits in particular?
 Try a peel*

 Make the most of this effective Alpha Hydroxy Acid - it has the power to give you great skin!